Constipation affects about 20% of the population (1).

 Any natural laxative foods?

-Most of the foods you saw above are good laxatives.
-Some other natural laxative foods include chia seeds, flaxseeds, and aloe vera.
+Most of the foods you saw above are potentially good natural laxatives.
+Some other natural laxative foods include flaxseeds and aloe vera.

 Does protein make you poop?